Dugy/bomba/README.md

 It was experimentally determined that an exception adds 5 - 10 microseconds the processing of a request, which does not lead to a drastic slowdown.
 This choice is based on optimisation for successful calls and the atrocious verbosity of checking error codes after every function call.

+If there is a very strong reason not to use exceptions, it's intended to be avoidable.
 Exceptions are always called by functions that throw them and these functions can be replaced if some macros are set.
 This will not cause stack unwinding and is not debugged or tested yet.

 ## Usage